ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 ##### Change the nested region dimension {: .no-toc }
 - **RAS**<br>
     Each nested region must specify at least one [nest]({{model_configurations}}/#nesting), that usually corresponds to the outer domain for the simulation.<br>
-    Therefore, to change the nested region dimension, apply the steps listed in [Change the dimension of a nest](#change-the-dimension-of-a-nest) to nest number (_NSNUM_ within this documentation) 1.
+    Therefore, to change the nested region dimension, apply the steps listed in [Change the dimension of a nest](#change-the-dimension-of-a-nest) to nest number (_NSTNUM_ within this documentation) 1.

 ##### Change the nested region's nest configuration {: .no-toc }
 Each nested region can contain multiple [nests]({{model_configurations}}/#nesting), each of them being a separate domain where the simulation experiment is carried out.<br>